james-nesbitt/configerus/docs/README.md

 pattern then it will attempt to validate the data, and throw an exception if invalid content is found.

-The `jsonschema` validtor plugin expects `jsonschema:arbitrary.config.key`.
+The `jsonschema` validator plugin expects `jsonschema:arbitrary.config.key`.
 It will retrieve schema from the config object using `config.load('jsonschema').get('arbitrary.config.key')` and attempt to validate using the response as a schema.